-When the driver responsible for your car accident injuries flees the scene, you may be left wondering what to do.
+When the driver responsible for your car accident injuries flees the scene, you may wonder what to do.
 A hit-and-run accident can change your life forever, resulting in serious injuries and the possible death of a close loved one.
+Thankfully, you may be able to recover compensation in your case regardless of whether the at-fault driver is identified.

 Hit-and-Run Accidents and Your Injuries

 According to the AAA Foundation for Traffic Safety, more than one hit-and-run crash occurs every minute in the United States.
-In addition, motorists, pedestrians, and bicyclists are also at risk of encountering a hit-and-run driver.
+Motorists, pedestrians, and bicyclists are all at risk of encountering a hit-and-run driver.
+If you were hurt in this kind of accident, our Birmingham car accident attorney can offer guidance.

-When the sudden impact of a violent car crash is over, the parties involved are to remain onsite and, if possible, render aid.
+When the sudden impact of a car crash is over, the parties involved must remain onsite and, if possible, render aid.
 This isn’t just a personal choice – it is required by Ala.
 Code § 32-10-2.
+Those involved in a collision cannot leave the scene until they exchange information, the police arrive, and a report is filed, if required.

 The law states the following requirements regarding vehicle accidents and the responsibilities of motorists:

-Failure to remain on the scene can result in the following criminal charges:
+Failure to remain on the scene can result in the following criminal charges, according to Ala.
+Code § 32-10-6:

-- For an injury or fatality: A Class C felony
+- For an injury or fatality: Class C felony

 Is a Hit-and-Run a Felony in Alabama?